AI Model Configuration

 - Status checks

-Minimum intelligence level: Haiku-class models
+Minimum intelligence level: 1 (nano / tiny local models allowed)

 Providers

-Trinity supports three AI providers:
+Trinity supports six AI providers:

 Anthropic